highfive-devs/highfive/doc/developer_guide.md

 There's two broad strategies for integrating HighFive into other code: *finding* or *vendoring*.
 When finding HighFive, the assumption by the consumer is that it's been installed somewhere and it can find it.
 When vendoring, the consumer brings their own copy of HighFive and uses it.
+The different vendoring strategies are:

 - **find_package**: the standard way for finding dependencies in CMake.
 Usually the assumption is that HighFive was install properly, either systemwide or in